Video: About the Bumblebee Monitoring Scheme

 Step 3: Tell us about your route

 We have an online recording system where you can set-up your walk (or ‘transect’).
 This only needs to be completed once.
 A brief tutorial on how to this is in our Downloads section.
-Alternatively, you can download, print out and fill in a Transect details form, post it to us at the address on the form and we’ll do the rest.
-If you’ve any problems or prefer we set-up the account for you, contact us here to help.
+You can also find instructions within section 4 of our free online course on identifying, recording and monitoring Irish bumblebees

 Step 4: Get out there and start monitoring bumblebees!

-Never hesitate to email us with a photograph to check an identification – it’s a quick way to gain confidence in your identification skills.
+Never hesitate to contact us with a photograph to check an identification – it’s a quick way to gain confidence in your identification skills.
 On average in any one location in Ireland there are 6-8 bumblebee species, so once you get to know the common species in your locality, learning the less common species becomes much easier.
 Keep an eye on our News & Events section for identification workshops and other events where you can get to meet new bumblebee and new bumblebee recorders.
 You can download the full recording sheet (pdf link) but often it is much easier to simply jot down the necessary information in a notebook.